The Eternal City has been

 in Rome!
 Stroll through timeless favorites piazzas, gardens,

-Romans do: have a picnic, and the kids should try every flavor of gelato.
+Romans do: eat pizza by the slice and kids should sample every flavor of gelato.

 Churches Churches abound in Rome, huge cathedrals, medieval,